Eating Disorders and Addiction

 The main characteristic of anorexia nervosa is self starvation.
 Individuals suffering from anorexia nervosa are obsessed with their weight and often fixated upon an ideal weight that is improbable or impossible.
 Whether it’s using diet pills or alcohol in order to lose weight, anorexia nervosa sufferers are more likely to also have an addiction.

-Sufferers of bulimia engage in a cycle of binging (overeating in a short time span) followed by purging (forcibly getting rid of the food, usually by vomiting or taking laxatives).
+Sufferers of binge eating disorder and bulimia engage in a cycle of binging (overeating in a short time span) followed by purging (forcibly getting rid of the food, usually by vomiting or taking laxatives).
 Read more about how bulimia sufferers can develop serious medical problems as consequences of their illness, and its relationship to alcoholism and drug addiction.

 Compulsive Overeating, Binge Eating and Food Addiction